robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “If I can’t do the work while someone talks,” he said, “I can’t do the work.”

 Mara’s eyes flicked up, then a microscopic nod.

-Sarah's mouth tightened, and I watched her choose—colleague or spectator.
-She chose, grudgingly, correct.
+Sarah's mouth tightened, and I watched her choose:

+*colleague or spectator.*

 “All right,” she said.
 “Then I’ll give you something useful.”

 Charlie didn’t look up.
-“Okay.”
+“Thank you.”

 Sarah pointed.
 “Your line’s drifting a hair at the side-back.”

-Charlie stopped.
-Looked.
+Charlie looked.
 Adjusted.

 “Thank you,” he said, still not looking at her.
-He corrected the drift and continued.

 Lauren let out a breath that was almost a laugh: private, pleased.

-“See?” she said softly.
-“A learnable skill.”

 Mara reached for the ledger and wrote while Charlie worked.
 When she was done she pushed the book toward him.

+RUNG2 — EXPOSURE:
-R2 — EXPOSURE: spoken to while working; hands maintained; answers factual; no retreat.
-Repeat until boring.
+- spoken to while working;
+- hands maintained;
+- answers factual;
+- no retreat.
+- Repeat until boring.

-Charlie stared at the sentence.
-Then he added his own note beneath it, smaller, neater:
+Charlie stared at the words, then he added his own note beneath it, smaller, neater:

+NOTES:
-NOTES: first question shook me. second question steadied me. answered and kept moving.
+- first question shook me.
+- second question steadied me.
+- answered and kept moving.

-He underlined kept moving.
+He underlined *kept moving*.

 Sarah glanced at the underline, then at Mara.

-“That’s it?” she asked, half-challenging.
+“That’s it?”

 Mara didn’t bother looking up.

 “That’s it,” she said.
 “Until it’s boring.”

 Lauren slid a label across the table toward me.
-STAYS BLOCK — RETURNING-TO-WORK, it read in tidy print.
+It read in tidy print:

+*STAYS BLOCK — RETURNING-TO-WORK*

-“We’re going to need a proper storage system for these,” Lauren said, conversational, warm.
+“We need a proper storage system,” Lauren said, conversational, warm.
 “You can’t build a business on paper scraps and hope.”

-Mara made a sound that was almost agreement.
+Mara made a small sound with the tiniest dip of her head.

-“A business,” Charlie repeated under his breath.
-I watched him for a second, noting the templates, the ledger, the labels.
-A new shape was forming behind his eyes: Structure, continuity.
-The kind of thing you could hold up with boring reliability.
-He looked like someone reading a map and deciding where the road would go.
+“A business,” Charlie repeated.

+I watched him for a moment, and then took in the templates, the ledger, the labels.
+A new shape was forming: structure, continuity.

-Mara tapped the table once.
+Mara tapped the table again.

 “Third rung next.”